2026 maintenance playbook

 12. Improvement backlog

-Reserve capacity for low-risk fixes and quality improvements so maintenance is not only reactive firefighting.
+Reserve capacity for low-risk fixes and quality improvements so maintenance includes planned improvements alongside reactive fixes.

 WordPress-specific checks